Abstract

 The Ontologist may add these higher semantics after importing the base ontology.

 The Class Metadata Set below populates from the E/R Entity Metadata Set.
 Again, reverse-engineered Metadata Sets may have fewer columns than those extracted from the ontology.
-For example, the average data model may only have a single documentation item, per default transformed into SKOS Definition.
+For example, the average data model may only have a single documentation item, per default, transformed into an SKOS Definition.

 The T-tabs above are Power Queries sourcing the Ontology Metadata Set.
 The T_Class data set below is the raw data to CONSTRUCT or bulk-load triples for classes.